Associate Professor of Genetics

 In addition to my research (see below), my professional interests include learning about other model systems, and developing laboratory activities for various purposes.
 I have led several workshops at the meetings of the Association for Biology Laboratory Education, published a laboratory manual for General Genetics, and developed a kit for Carolina Biological Supply Company that uses microsatellite markers to study Hardy-Weinberg equilibrium in Drosophila.

 My personal interests begin with my family, my lovely wife Donna, and my two adult kids, Janeen and Phillip, along with Phillip's wife Emma.
 Although my kids no longer live nearby, we enjoy spending time together whenever we can.
-My wife and I enjoy doing all kinds of things ranging from simple things, birdwatching or playing Frisbee golf, to big things like taking trips together.
+My wife and I enjoy doing all kinds of things ranging from simple things like birdwatching or playing Frisbee golf, to big things like taking trips together.
 I also enjoy my involvement in a local church, where I serve on various teams, and participate in other ways, including accountability and mentoring relationships with other men.
 Some of my favorite leisure activities include hiking in the woods, reading, jogging, cross country skiing, eating (hence the jogging the skiing), and dabbling in small art projects.

 - BIOL 241 Organization of Life: Genetics and Cell Biology